 “I have an email list of 1,200 and launched my first beta product”

-Thanks to Zero to Launch and Accelerator, Kimberly is having success with her business.
+Thanks to Zero to Launch, Kimberly is having success with her business.

 “With the community alone, you get your money back.
 But the workbook exercises and videos were amazing as well.
 Any questions or concerns — whether it was about building an email list or launching — were all addressed in that extra material.”